Create a Docker image of a Next.js application

 {

-// previous command here
+// previous configuration here

 }

-Create a file .dockerignore in the root folder; it is helpful to exclude unnecessary directories and files for the image build.
-Add the content below inside:
+Create a ".dockerignore" file in the root folder, to help exclude unnecessary directories and files for the image build.

 node_modules